SherryKennedy/Big_Data/README.md

 * While there are no hard requirements for the analysis, consider steps you can take to reduce noisy data, e.g., filtering for reviews that meet a certain number of helpful votes, total votes, or both.

-* Submit a summary of your findings and analysis.
+* Submit a summary of your findings and analysis found at the bottom of the level-2 notebook folder [click here](level-2/Amazon_OutDoors_ETL_2.ipynb)

 - - -